KittyGiraudel/site/_posts/2014-04-07-what-to-do-with-a-sass-list.md

 All these properties (and many more) use lists as values.
 To my knowledge, only `font-family` uses a comma-separated list though.
 Anyway, most of them are shorthands for multiple properties, so that’s not surprising but still.
 Even the selector itself is a (comma-separated) list!

-> There have been lists for long in CSS.

 Lists have been around for a long time now, we just didn’t call them “lists” because we didn’t have to.
 Now, Sass officially uses the word “list” as a data type, but that doesn’t mean Sass introduced lists to the CSS background.

 _Note: by the way, if you haven’t read [my article about Sass lists](/2013/07/15/understanding-sass-lists/), I suggest you do._